DataDog/system-tests/integration_unit/README.md

 - This test case runs against all the libraries (`all_libs()`) and is parameterized with two different environments specifying two different values of `DD_SERVICE`.
 - The test case creates a new root span and sets a tag on it using the shared GRPC interface.
 - Data is flushed to the test agent using `test_client.flush()`
-- Data is retrieved using the `test_agent` fixture and asserted on
+- Data is retrieved using the `test_agent` fixture and asserted on.

 ## Local Development